An EPC indicates the energy efficiency of your home with a rating between A and G

 All rented properties must have at least an E rating for their EPC

-EPCs are carried out by qualified electricians and last for the duration of the tenancy
+EPCs are carried out by qualified domestic energy assessors and last for the duration of the tenancy

-Once the engineer has completed the EPC check, you will receive an official certificate stating the property’s energy efficiency.
-The certificate lasts for 10 years or the length of the tenancy if it runs over the initial 10-year period
+Once the energy assessor has completed the EPC check, you will receive an official certificate stating the property’s energy efficiency.
+The certificate lasts for 10 years or the length of the tenancy if it runs over the initial 10-year period.

-EPCs can’t fail, as such.
 Your home will be given a rating between A and F, with A being the highest.
-Under new regulations, rental properties must have a minimum rating of E.
+Regulations state that rental properties must have a minimum rating of E.

 You can book an EPC online, but a domestic energy assessor will need to carry out a physical survey on your property.